lix-project/lix/doc/manual/rl-next/upgrade-nix-override.md

 ---
-synopsis: add --store-path argument to `nix upgrade-nix`, to manually specify the Nix to upgrade to
+synopsis: add `--store-path` argument to `nix upgrade-nix`, to manually specify the Nix to upgrade to
 cls: 953
+credits: Qyriad
+category: Features
 ---

 `nix upgrade-nix` by default downloads a manifest to find the new Nix version to upgrade to, but now you can specify `--store-path` to upgrade Nix to an arbitrary version from the Nix store.